The Paschen Jump as a Diagnostic of the Diffuse Nebular Continuum Emission in Active Galactic Nuclei: Conclusions

 \item The DC emission originating from the BLR makes a significant contribution to the total flux at 8000~\AA\ in our sample, at least 10\% to 50\% in different cases (Figure \ref{fig:fit} and \ref{fig:frac}), although our modeling is subject to substantial systematic uncertainty primarily due to the spectral shape of the AGN disk continuum emission.
 The DC emission may still be responsible for a discontinuity in continuum reverberation lag across the Paschen jump that could potentially serve as a useful diagnostic if it can be measured accurately in future reverberation mapping campaigns. \end{enumerate} In the future, we will further explore broad-band spectral fitting incorporating both the Balmer and Paschen jumps to further constrain the DC contribution.
 Furthermore, the host galaxy and torus contributions can be better constrained using data extending to longer wavelengths in the near-infrared to reduce the degeneracies in the spectral decompositions, although this could introduce other modeling challenges due to differing spatial aperture sizes for UV/optical and infrared spectroscopic data.
 Together, continuum reverberation mapping and detailed spectral decompositions across a broad wavelength range can provide important new insights into the physics of DC emission as well as AGN accretion disk reprocessing.

-\acknowledgements We thank Matthew Malkan and Ari Laor for the useful discussions about the physics of the Paschen jump.
+\acknowledgements We thank anonymous referee for the helpful suggestions.
+We thank Matthew Malkan, Ari Laor for the useful discussions about the physics of the Paschen jump.
 We acknowledge the contributions of additional co-investigators to the proposal for HST program 15124 including Rick Edelson, Michael Fausnaugh, Jelle Kaastra, and Bradley Peterson.
 Research at UCI has been supported in part by NSF grant AST-1907290.
 Support at UCI for HST programs 14744 and 15124 was provided by NASA through grants from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.
 EC acknowledges funding support from HST program number 15413 (for Mrk 110) and NSF grant AST-1909199.
 LCH is supported by the National Science Foundation of China (11721303, 11991052) and the National Key R\&D Program of China (2016YFA0400702).
 MCB gratefully acknowledges support from the NSF through grant AST-2009230.
 VU acknowledges funding support from the NASA Astrophysics Data Analysis Program Grant \# 80NSSC20K0450.
 MV gratefully acknowledges support from the Independent Research Fund Denmark via grant number DFF 8021-00130.
 GJF acknowledges support by NSF (1816537, 1910687), NASA (ATP 17-ATP17-0141, 19-ATP19-0188), and STScI (HST-AR-15018 and HST-GO-16196.003-A).
 JMG gratefully acknowledges support from NASA under the awards 80NSSC17K0126 and 80NSSC19K1638.
+WNB acknowledges support from NSF grant AST-2106990.

 Funding for the Sloan Digital Sky Survey IV has been provided by the Alfred P. Sloan Foundation, the U.S. Department of Energy Office of Science, and the Participating Institutions.

 SDSS-IV acknowledges support and resources from the Center for High Performance Computing at the University of Utah.
 The SDSS website is www.sdss.org.